Socorro Island: Plants

-Brickellia peninsularis var. amphithalassa, Cheilanthes peninsularis var. insularis, Nicotiana stocktonii, Spermacoce nesiotica and Zapoteca formosa ssp. rosei are near-endemics, being restricted to Socorro and Clarión.
-Whether Teucrium townsendii ssp. affine is the same plant as those on San Benedicto is not conclusively determined.
+According to Plants of the World Online there are 21 species of plant that are strictly endemic to the island.

+In addition there are five more species that are endemic to the Revillagigedo Archipelago growing on both Socorro and one of the other islands.

+There are also an endemic variety of paintbrush flower, Castilleja bryantii var. socorrensis, and a subspecies named Lepechinia hastata subsp. socorrensis in addition to other species that are native, but not endemic.

 Visiting information

 Socorro Island is a popular scuba diving destination known for underwater encounters with dolphins, sharks, manta rays and other pelagic animals.
-Since there is no public airport on the island, divers visit here on live-aboard dive vessels.
+Divers visit here on live-aboard dive vessels.
 The most popular months are between November and May when the weather and seas are calmer.
 November to December are popular months to visit for a good chance to dive with whale sharks.
 January and February are popular months to scuba dive with humpback whales as they are then migrating through the Revillagigedo archipelago.